Can you use your NDIS funds for swimming lessons?

 8. PERSONAL TRAINING

-Some Swimming Instructors also have their certificate 3 or 4 in Personal Training, and hence, the participant’s support falling under Personal Training may be an option; particularly if the pool is attached to other fitness facilities (such as a gym).
+Some Swimming Instructors also have their certificate 3 or 4 in Personal Training.
+As a result, the participant’s support falling under the Personal Training line item may be an option; particularly if the pool is attached to other fitness facilities (such as a gym).

 9. EXERCISE PHYSIOLOGY